 If you are hoping your milk kefir grains will grow and multiply, there are a some things you can do to encourage them.
 Giving them everything they need while protecting them from stress is a must.
 Keep in mind that milk kefir grains are living things.
 The more grains you have, the more milk you will need to culture every day.

-What’s even cooler is that your milk kefir grains may multiply.
-We can’t necessarily guarantee that your milk grains will multiply and even if they don’t they are perfectly viable and will continue to make you delicious kefir.
+Although milk kefir grains often multiply, we can’t necessarily guarantee that they will.
+Even if they don’t, they are perfectly viable and will continue to make delicious milk kefir.

-As kefir grains turn milk into kefir they are consuming the lactose and other elements in the milk.
-After a period of time, 24 to 48 hours, they actually run out of food as the milk becomes kefir.
-If you don’t feed them you can put strain on them and eventually they can starve and die.
-So giving them a consistent food supply by straining the grains off and feeding them every 24 hours is imperative.
+As kefir grains turn milk into kefir they are consuming the lactose in the milk.
+After a period of time, they may run out of food.
+If the grains do not receive new food (fresh milk), they can become stressed, and eventually they may starve and die.
+Giving them a consistent food supply by separating the grains and feeding them every 24 hours, or more frequently if indicated, is imperative.